gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 "It's not Vurt," I said miserably.
 I was so ashamed.
 Kerrem and I knew how we felt about each other, but we had never told anyone else.
-We had never even hinted at it, the way Cathé hinted and hinted that she had thoughts about someone until I asked her who it was this time.
-Vurt was probably going to die for me, and there I was, telling Lady Kembe's horse no, thank you, I'd rather run away with someone else.
+We had never even dropped hints, the way Cathé hinted and hinted that she had thoughts about someone until I asked her who it was.
+Vurt was probably going to die for me, and there I was, telling Lady Kembe's horse that I'd rather run away with someone else.

 If he had been my father, his eyebrows would have come together in the middle of his forehead.
 If he had been my aunt, he would have smiled *that* smile and